Mirror of the Soul

 I’ll never forget Eleanor, who came to me shortly after becoming a widow.
 She had little understanding of her finances and was afraid to spend money on herself or her family.
 I helped her to see she was more than secure, thanks to her late husband’s prudence.
 She then gave herself permission to go out into the world and live, in style.

 The lens of power is often the most difficult to handle.
 You look into your financial mirror through the lens of power and judge that you are powerless.
 You feel you have no status or control in your life; this can be demoralising and repressive.
 Comparison, of course, kicks in here, often making the situation even worse.
-However, the lens of power comes with the assumption that your financial worth judges you.
+However, the lens of power comes with the false assumption that your financial worth judges you.
 If you consider your net worth to be weak, the distorting glass of power and status reflects someone with little or no status, worth or influence.

 Love, generosity, freedom and autonomy